Gerhard Weinberg: Hitler diaries controversy

 In 1983, when the German illustrated weekly magazine Der Stern reported its purchase of the alleged diaries of Adolf Hitler, the U.S. weekly magazine Newsweek asked Weinberg to examine them hurriedly in a bank vault in Zürich, Switzerland.
 Together with Hugh Trevor-Roper and Eberhard Jäckel, Weinberg was one of the three experts on Hitler asked to examine the alleged diaries.
-Squeezing the visit into just a few hours so as not to miss any of his teaching assignments at Chapel Hill, Weinberg reported in Newsweek that "on balance I am inclined to consider the material authentic."
-Weinberg also noted that the purported journals would likely add less to our understanding of the Second World War than many might have thought and that more work would be needed to "make the verdict [of authenticity] airtight."
-When that work was undertaken by the German Federal Archives, the "diaries" were deemed forgeries.
+Having examined the documents for two hours, Weinberg reported in Newsweek that "on balance I am inclined to consider the material authentic."
+However, he expressed reservations by adding that more work would be needed to "make the verdict [of authenticity] airtight", and said he "would feel more comfortable if a German expert on the Third Reich who has already made his reputation had been brought in to look at the material".
+Weinberg also noted that the purported journals would likely add less to our understanding of the Second World War than many might have thought.
+When further work was undertaken by the German Federal Archives, the "diaries" were deemed forgeries.